Parsing Images

 Resample dMRI Signals (Optional)

-- Export a 4D NIFTI file using [Files][Save 4D nifti] and a b-table file using [Files][save b-table] (For Mac and Linux users, the [Files] menu is on the very top of the system menu)
+- Export a 4D NIFTI file using [Files][Save 4D NIFTI] and a b-table file using [Files][save b-table] (For Mac and Linux users, the [Files] menu is on the very top of the system menu)

 - In the left bottom corner, select upsample 2 or upsampling 4